 While the human body has a remarkable capacity to recover from injury, the brain is different from most other parts of the body.
 This is because brain cells cannot be repaired or replaced like other types of cells – once they are damaged or destroyed, they are gone forever.
 This does not mean, however, that the brain is incapable of recovering from an injury.
+You have to look after your mind too!

 Those of us who work out in order to get fitter know, as well as anyone, that there are potential drawbacks to our good intentions.
 The main example of this is, of course, injury.
 Ironically, our efforts to get in better shape and feel fitter can all too easily result in time spent rehabbing a strain, a break or a pull.